palermog/Data-Analysis-Project-Template/README.md

   - From within RStudio, by selecting the "Version Control" option when Creating a New Project, and then "Clone a project from a Git repository"
   - Using [GitHub Desktop](https://desktop.github.com).
 After installing, you can click the "Code" button on your repository page and open it in GitHub Desktop from there.
 Otherwise, you can follow the [instructions here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/adding-a-repository-from-your-local-computer-to-github-desktop  ).

-3. Rename `DataSciProjectTemplate.Rproj` and then open it in RStudio.
+3. Rename the `.Rproj` and then open it in RStudio.

 4. In the Files pane, open `reproducibility.Rmd` and follow along inside the document.